Access to Student Records

 The student may challenge the inclusion of any material to insure that the records are accurate, comprehensive and in compliance with his/her privacy or other rights.
 It is understood that, with respect to grades, the student may question whether the grade shown is the same as the grade actually awarded, but may not, under this procedure, challenge the grade itself.

-Release of Information Outside the University
+Placement Files and Release of Information Outside the University